Finally! A sustainable fashion brand that doesn’t break the bank

 So, back to my sweater search.
 I wanted something that was cozy and ethically made that actually looked good.
 Who knew that would be so difficult?
 After a lot of research (and patience), I finally found what I was looking for: a 100% cotton sweater that fits great, doesn’t ITCH, and is exceptionally and ethically made.
-I should have known from the start that Everlane would have had the solution to my problem.
+I should’ve known from the start that Everlane would’ve had the solution to my problem.

 always start (and end) with WHY

 My sweater scavenger hunt reminded me of exactly why I started Mama Eco in the first place.
 It was my goal to eliminate the time and energy involved in finding sustainable products, so that people could easily shop sustainably.
 I hope it’s helping.
 I think it is.

 To make your own search a little easier, feel free to check out all my sustainable fashion listings.
 And if that doesn’t float your boat, I also recently did a post on Thrift Shopping with 5 super useful tips to get you going.
 It’s a great entry into sustainable shopping, and will hopefully get you on the sustainable fashion track.